A monotonic MM-type algorithm for estimation of nonparametric finite mixture models with dependent marginals: Abstract

 \section{Abstract}

 In this manuscript, we consider a finite nonparametric mixture model with non-independent marginal density functions.
 Dependence between the marginal densities is modeled using a copula device.
 Until recently, no deterministic algorithms capable of estimating components of such a model have been available.
-A deterministic algorithm that is capable of this has been proposed in \citet*{levine2024smoothed}.
+A deterministic algorithm that is capable of this has been proposed by this author earlier.
 That algorithm seeks to maximize a smoothed nonparametric penalized log-likelihood; it seems to perform well in practice but does not possess the monotonicity property.
 In this manuscript, we introduce a deterministic MM (Minorization-Maximization) algorithm for estimation of components of this model that is also maximizing a smoothed penalized nonparametric log-likelihood but that is monotonic with respect to this objective functional.
-Besides the convergence of the objective functional, the convergence of a subsequence of arguments of this functional, generated by this algorithm, is also established.
-The behavior of this algorithm is illustrated using both simulated datasets as well as a real dataset.
-The results illustrate performance that is at least comparable to the earlier algorithm of \citet*{levine2024smoothed}.
+Besides the convergence of the objective functional, results on the convergence of sequences of density functions generated by this algorithm are also established.
+The behavior of this algorithm is illustrated using both simulated datasets and a real dataset.
+The results illustrate performance that is at least comparable to the earlier algorithm mentioned above.
 A discussion of the results and possible future research directions make up the last part of the manuscript.